 The projected O&M costs include energy, chemical and labor costs.
 The energy cost is based on kWh/day which is provided by the vendor and used in the cost analysis at a cost of nine cents per kWh.
 The labor cost is based on estimated man hours from the vendor at a cost of \$25 per hour.
 The chemical cost is based on estimated chemical usage for membrane clean-in-place from the vendors for phosphorus removal and external carbon dosing.
-In summary, the projected annual O&M cost for the new WWTF is \$97,600.00.
-Refer to Appendix D2 for MBR cost estimation including: O&M costs (with the energy cost broken out), short lived asset cost, and salvage cost.
+In summary, the projected annual O&M cost for the new WWTF is \$219,700.00.
+Refer to Appendix D2 for MBR cost estimation including: total O&M costs, and line items for chemicals, energy, salary/benefits, administrative, management/legal, insurance, testing, professional services, residuals disposal, short lived assets, and salvage costs.